My name is Allison and I love the snow

 Toboggan run, Shatzalp

 Davos is a magnet for those mad about doing and watching outdoor sports and activities.
-You name it, if it involves powder, you can do it in Davos.
+If it involves powder, you can do it in Davos.
 I had a go at tobogganing, down the SchatzAlp I’ll have you know, all 2.8km of it.
 Not for the fainthearted!
-I careened down the pass, managing not to collide with anyone or hurtle off the edge in spectacular fashion.
-My skinny sled came safely to a halt at Davos Platz and I alighted, a tad wobbly but with a mild air of self satisfaction that I’d actually accomplished it and survived in one piece.
+I careened down the pass, managing not to collide with anyone or hurtle off the edge in spectacular fashion as my skinny sled eventually ground to a halt at Davos Platz.

 Hiking and walking through gorgeous landscapes